Skip to Main Content

 Morning:

-We will check-out of our hotel this morning to drive towards Neretva region on our way to Dubrovnik.
-Today we will explore delta of the river Neretva, famous for its fertile valley and great archelogical heritage.
-Neretva river, 140 mil. long, one of the largest rivers of eastern part of Adriatic basin and largest karst river in Dinaridic Alps, flows from Zelengora mountains in Bosnia and Hercegovina to Adriatic see in Croatia.
+We will check out of our hotel this morning to drive towards the Neretva region on our way to Dubrovnik.
+Today we will explore the delta of the river Neretva, famous for its fertile valley and great archeological heritage.
+The Neretva—140 miles long, one of the largest rivers of the eastern part of the Adriatic basin and the largest karst river in Dinaridic Alps—flows from the Zelengora mountains in Bosnia and Herzegovina to the Adriatic sea in Croatia.
 The slopes of the Neretva river are inhabited since antiquity.
-The biggest town in Roman times was Narona, founded as Greek emporium 3rd/2nd century BC, which remains we are going to see in the first Croatian in situ museum, located on archeological excavations of an former temple of Augustus.
-Next on our itinerary is enjoying the nature.
-It is one of the most important agricultural parts of Croatia, but it is also great natural site, along the flow of the river, nature is extremely well preserved and it is still a home for more then 300 bird species.
-We will enjoy marvelous landscapes during the photo safari on traditional Neretva rivercraft, followed with a lunch at this original setup, tasting local cuisine.
+The biggest town in Roman times was Narona, founded as a Greek trading hub in the 3rd-2nd centuries BCE; we will see its remains as the first Croatian in situ museum, located on archeological excavations of a former temple of Augustus.
+Next on our itinerary is a boat ride on the Neretva river.
+It is one of the most important agricultural parts of Croatia, but it is also a great natural site; along the flow of the river, nature is extremely well preserved, and it is still a home for more than 300 bird species.
+We will enjoy marvelous landscapes during the photo safari on traditional Neretva rivercraft.

 Lunch: